-Finding a good employee can be a challenge and the cost to hire an employee can be high.
-We created this post to help you figure out what qualities to look for, and why they matter for your business.
+Finding a good employee can be a challenge, and the cost of hiring an employee can be high.
+We created this post to help you figure out what qualities to look for and why they matter for your business.
 So when you hire, you hire right.

 We’ll go over 15 qualities that make a good employee and how those qualities contribute to the success of your business.
 Your interview questions can help you decipher if the employee has these types of qualities.

 You want employees who you can rely on to get the job done right.
 That’s why reliability is crucial for businesses.
 Reliability means that your employees are trustworthy and dependable, and you can count on them to complete their work on time and to a high standard.

 Reliable employees can help increase productivity and efficiency by completing tasks on time.
 They can also improve customer satisfaction by delivering high-quality service and work consistently.